National Socialist Program

 According to the United States Holocaust Memorial Museum, the 25-point program "remained the party's official statement of goals, though in later years many points were ignored".

-German Party program
+History

-In Munich, on 24 February 1920, Adolf Hitler publicly proclaimed the 25-point Program of the NSDAP (National Socialist German Workers' Party, referred to in English as the Nazi Party), when the Nazis were still known as the DAP (German Workers' Party).
+In Munich, on 24 February 1920, Adolf Hitler publicly proclaimed the 25-point Program, when the party was still known as the DAP (German Workers' Party).
 They retained the National Socialist Program upon renaming themselves as the National Socialist German Workers Party (NSDAP) in February 1920 and it remained the Party's official program.
 The 25-point Program was a German adaptation — by Hitler, Anton Drexler, Gottfried Feder and Dietrich Eckart — of Rudolf Jung's Austro–Bohemian program.
 Unlike the Austrians, the Germans did not claim to be either liberal or democratic and opposed neither political reaction nor the aristocracy, yet advocated democratic institutions (i.e. the German central parliament) and voting rights solely for Germans — implying that a Nazi government would retain popular suffrage.